Notes: Runcorn Gap station was the original southern passenger terminus of the

 The line through the site of Runcorn Gap station was taken out of use on 4 November 1968 and it had been lifted to a point just south of Ann Street by 1970.
 In the early 1980s the site of the station was landscaped as a second phase in the creation of the Spike Island public park.
 The swing bridge was removed as it was found to be in very poor condition.
 It was replaced with a timber bridge.

-In December 2014 work began on the Mersey Gateway road bridge which cuts through the northern part of the station site.
+In December 2014 work began on the Mersey Gateway road bridge.
+The northern approach viaduct for the bridge cut through the site of the station.
+The Mersey Gateway opened in October 2017.

 - The St Helens Railway, Its Rivals and Successors – J M Tolston – The Oakwood Press 1982